-NOTE: ITC recapture refers to the difference between credit taken and credit allowed for actual use when qualified ITC property is disposed of or ceases to be in qualified use prior to the end of its useful life.
+NOTE: When qualified ITC property is disposed of or ceases to be in qualified use prior to the end of its useful life, a portion of the credit must be recaptured.
 Any ITC recapture may be added to the tax otherwise due in the year of disposition or disqualification.